free-sw-usr/basko-terminal/README.md

 earth, but it's one of the best when it comes to Unicode support, and not to forget, it's actively developed.
 That said, performance is still an important issue for a terminal emulator and Vte with font-antialiasing enabled can be very slow even on decent systems.
-Xfce Terminal therefore offers a possibility to explicitly disable anti-aliasing for the terminal font.
+Basko Terminal therefore offers a possibility to explicitly disable anti-aliasing for the terminal font.
 If you are experiencing problems with the terminal rendering speed, you might want to disable the anti-aliasing for the terminal font.